-I’m always surprised at the number of people who travel with their pets – always “well trained and very well behaved,” of course.
-These are pets who never sleep on the furniture, do not relieve themselves on the carpet, and have only the softest bark so as not to disturb the neighbors.
+If you’re a short-term rental host, you’re likely to face the Pet Dilemma: whether to let guests bring their pets.
+Lots of people travel with their “very well-behaved” dogs (and sometimes, other pets).
+These special animals would never sleep on the furniture or relieve themselves on the carpet, and they have only the softest bark so as not to disturb the neighbors.
+Right.

-The issue of whether to accept pets might be moot: you may, like us, love dogs but be very allergic to cats.
-You may live in a building where pets are not allowed.
-You may not like animals.
-But if there are no real obstacles to having a dog or cat live in your home, you’ll have to decide whether the risk of accepting pets in your short-term rental is worth the benefit of making your home more attractive to a larger number of potential exchange partners or tenants.
-Here some ways to increase your confidence and avoid pet-related problems.
+The issue of whether to allow pets in your short-term rental might be moot: you might have pet allergies, live in a building where pets are not allowed—or maybe you just don’t like animals.
+Otherwise, you’ll have to decide whether the risks are worth the benefit of making your home more attractive to a larger group of potential guests.

 Just because you accept pets doesn’t mean you have to accept every pet.
-Ask about the pet’ ages before saying “Yes.”
-Very young animals such as puppies are far more likely to chew up your furniture, and older animals may leave an unpleasant odor behind them.
+You might decide to accept dogs but not cats, or vice-versa.
+You might want to limit the size of the pet.
+Also consider the pet’s age: very young animals are more likely to chew up or scratch your furniture, and older animals may be incontinent or leave unpleasant odors behind them.

 Ask for “pet references”